-- There will be an assignment for this course every day.
-It won't usually be long or complex - but you will have something to submit every single day. - These assignments will make up 60% of your grade. - In addition, there will be a longer assignment a small research project you will design and undertake.
+- There will be an assignment after each class.
+It won't usually be long or complex but you will have something to submit every day. - These assignments will make up 60% of your grade. - In addition, there will be a longer assignment a small research project you will design and undertake.
 You will make a research presentation in the last class and then write up a short paper about your project; overall this will make up 40% of your grade.